RockLloque/KubernetesSubmissions/kubernetes.md

 ### What is a Deployment resource?
 It takes care of the deployment.
 It tells Kubernetes what container you want, how they should be running and how many of them should be running.

 **Replica sets**: Replica Sets are used to tell how many replicas of a Pod should be running.
-They are managed by the deployments
+They are managed by the deployments.

+### Declacritive configuration with Deployment.yaml

+**anti-patterns:
+1. Deleting a deployment: This should be the option of last resort!
+Instead: Create a new Docker image and replace the **tag** of the docker image in the delpoyment.yaml with the new tag.
+2. Imperative config: Always use the declarative approach with the `deployment.yaml`.